 NH3 volatilisation occurs when NH3 in solution is exposed to the atmosphere.
 The extent to which NH3 is emitted depends on the chemical composition of the solution (including the concentration of NH3), the temperature of the solution, the surface area exposed to the atmosphere and the resistance to NH3 transport in the atmosphere.

-The source of NH3 emissions from manure management is the N excreted by livestock.
-NH3 is emitted if excreta or manure are exposed to the atmosphere, namely in livestock housing, from manure stores, after manure application to fields and from excreta deposited by grazing animals (note that although the NH3 emissions after manure application and from pastures grazed by livestock are calculated here, they should be reported under NFR 3D, Crop production and agricultural soils).
+The source of NH3 emissions from manure management is the N excreted by livestock and poultry excreta.
+NH3 is emitted if excreta or manure are exposed to the atmosphere, namely in livestock housing, from manure stores, after manure application to fields and from excreta deposited by grazing animals (note that although the NH3 emissions after manure application and from pastures grazed by livestock are calculated here, they should be reported under NFR sector 3D, Crop production and agricultural soils).
 Differences in agricultural practices, such as housing and manure management, and differences in climate have significant impacts on emissions.

 Further information on the processes leading to emissions of NH3 is given in annex 1, section A1.2.1.